leigh-math/addinmanger/README.md

 Running addins
 --------------

-After installing the package, the *Addins* menu toolbar will be populated with the new, exported addins.
-This addin is called **Addin Manager**.

-When you lauch the addin, a DT table will be launched:
+After installing the package, the *Addins* menu toolbar will be populated with a new addin called **Addin Manager**.
+When you lauch this addin, a DT table will be launched:

 ![Screenshot](https://raw.github.com/csgillespie/addinmanger/master/images/screenshot.png)

-The highlighted addins, `shinyjs` and `ggThemeAssit` have been already installed.
+In the screenshot above, the highlighted addins, `shinyjs` and `ggThemeAssit`, indicate that this addins have already installed.

 When you click **Done**